KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 Option 1: LAN PoE - Preferred Option

 Cat-5/6 PoE LAN cable with an active DHCP network.
 Each gateway is individually supplied by an independent LAN cable from the site internet patch panel rack.
-Cable endings are patched with a fly cable.
 This is the strongly recommended option for new installations and sites with more than 4 gateways.

 Option 2: Wi-Fi + GPO - 240V AC with AC/DC Transformer